inkydragon/TheMissingDoc4Julia.jl/docs/src/ElementaryMath/SpecialFunctions/functions.md

 # Function Index

-By default, all functions are provided by `SpecialFunctions.jl`.

 See Also: [Functions List - SpecialFunctions.jl](https://specialfunctions.juliamath.org/stable/functions_overview/)

+- By default, all functions are provided by `SpecialFunctions.jl`.
+- ❌: means not implemented

 ## Gamma Functions